Ahmed-Helmy-Abdelaziz/RF_Predictive_Model_Bathymetric_Data/README.md

 This work was done in partial fullfilment of CEGE0049:Research Project module for UCL's MSc Geospatial Sciences (Hydrographic Surveying).

 **Scripts Overview**
+This is a brief overview of the scripts, with full details commented in each of the scripts.

 **Data_Handling_ASCII_XYZ.py**